jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 today.
 Some starters: is there something you’ve used you would like to understand deeper? (random examples: how a database works, how transmission fluid works, why stars twinkle and planets don’t etc).
-When you receive and answer, try to come up with a few follow up questions (the
+When you receive and answer, try to come up with a few follow up questions (don't skip this step, as this is the true power of agents: an interactive wikipedia that can answer what if questions for you).

 ### 2. Facilitator Agent